ch007m/my-kratix-idpbuilder/README.md

 To achieve this goal we will install a new idpbuilder package on the cluster using the helm chart `kratix-new-destination` able to:
 - Populate the needed resources
-- Execute a gitea curl job to create the folders `dependencies` and `resources` for a worker
+- Execute a kubernetes job executing some `gitea curl commands` to create the folders `dependencies` and `resources` for a worker on the GitStateStore

 **Note**: The package `kratix-new-destination` uses an [ApplicationSet](idp/kratix-new-destination/kratix-new-destination.yaml) resource able to create an Argo CD Application for each needed worker cluster.
 Feel free to review the ApplicationSet file to add more workers, change the labels, etc